Post-Modernism Influence on Social Movements

 What works in the rise of social justice movements and grassroots mobilization.
 Movements start at the local level, driven by people and groups who are directly affected by social injustices and are motivated to bring about change.
 For technology to be of use to build these out wider, we need to foster the importance of open and decentralized platforms, such as the #openweb and the #fediverse, to allow for free and serendipitous communication.
 This enables activists to organize, share information, and mobilize support without the bindings of corporate and governmental control.
 An example project is the #OMN and #indymediaback

-Historical Context and Memory: Documenting and preserving the history of social justice movements is vital.
+Historical context and memory need core, documenting and preserving the history of social justice movements to be vital.
 The role of historical memory in inspiring to educate future generations of activists.
 By understanding past struggles, working practices and victories and defeats, current movements learn lessons and build on previous efforts.
 An example for this is the #makeinghistory project.

-Resistance to co-optation: Many activist groups face the risk of being co-opted by funding sources, which leads to a shift in their agendas and working culture.
-Maintaining independence and staying true to their mission is essential for the sustained rise of social justice movements.
+Resistance to co-optation, with many activist groups, facing the risk of being co-opted by funding sources, which leads to a shift in their agendas and working culture.
+Maintaining independence and staying true to their mission is essential for the sustained rise of movements.
 This is a hard path in the current mess, but it has been done before, so can be done again.
 As a small step, you can support this project here https://opencollective.com/open-media-network

-Balanced Approach to Activism: A balanced spiky/fluffy approach that combines direct action with strategic planning and advocacy is important.
-We need to be pragmatic in activism to addresses immediate needs while also working towards long-term systemic change.
+A balanced approach to activism, needs active spiky/fluffy debut that combines direct action with strategic planning and advocacy.
+We need to be pragmatic in activism to addresses immediate needs while also working towards long-term change and challenge.

-The relationship between social justice movements and capitalist systems is fundamentally antagonistic.
+The relationship between movements and capitalist paths is fundamentally antagonistic.
 Capitalism is a system that disregards historical and social factors “Capitalism disregards the history of socio-economic material conditions, #classwar, #ecocide, debt, slavery, violence, and oppression.”
 Capitalism as inherently unjust and at odds with #KISS social justice path.

 The importance of grassroots activism and social movements in challenging capitalist mess.
-We need #KISS approaches such as the potential of hashtags and #openweb native paths to create connections between people, build voices and actions, to mobilize communities for the needed change as necessary counterforces to capitalist mess.
+We need #KISS paths such as the potential of hashtags and #openweb to create connections between people, build voices and actions, to mobilize communities for the needed change as necessary counterforces to capitalist #mainstreaming.

 Serendipity and #Hashtags